School Procedures

 • ➡ Classroom requirements (chairs, tables, in-house projectors)

-When teaching a 3D printing course, some projects will be printed.
-These files must be collected from the students and then logged in the 3D Print Request tab of the Operations Database.
-The files should also be uploaded to the 3D printing computer in the To Be Printed folder.
+Instructors should arrive at least 30 minutes early for all other classes.
+3D Printing Requests: When teaching a 3D printing course, some projects will be printed.
+These files must be collected from the students and then logged in the 3D Print Request.
+See the 3D printing process for the printing procedure.

-INSTRUCTOR EXPECTATIONS (IN-PERSON & VIRTUAL)
+INSTRUCTOR EXPECTATIONS

 • ➡ Utilizes this time to prepare all materials and activities for the day